Abdelmohaymn/face_detection/README.md

 - Real-time face detection using CameraX and TensorFlow Lite.
 - Overlay of detected faces on the camera preview.
 - Capture button to take photos with detected faces highlighted.
+- Store captured images to the device local storage
 - Simple and clean architecture with dependency injection.

 ## video